WORKING PAPERS

 Raja, Sinduja.
 2025.
 Beyond the State: Social Movements, Welfare Ecosystems, and New Political Subjectivities in Mexico and India (Under Review).

-Abstract: In the past decade, social movements worldwide have emerged to challenge their states on authoritarianism and gendered oppression.
-This article examines how reformist movements created to demand change through the state instead came to disavow it, transforming participants into critics of state-based reform.
-Drawing on 109 qualitative interviews from two movements—the Okupa Cuba occupation in Mexico City and the anti-CAA/NRC movement in New Delhi—I identify three mechanisms through which participants developed this new political subjectivity: political recognition, political substitution, and political transcendence.
+Abstract: This article examines how reformist movements created to demand change through the state instead reorient their expectations from it, transforming participants into critics of state-based reform.
+Drawing on 109 qualitative interviews from two movements, the Okupa Cuba occupation in Mexico City and the anti-CAA/NRC movement in New Delhi, I identify three mechanisms through which participants developed this new political subjectivity: political recognition, political substitution, and political transcendence.
 Both movements, despite violent suppression and official “failure,” provided participants with welfare ecosystems including childcare, healthcare, food distribution, education, and legal aid.
-These practices sustained the movements while reshaping participants’ expectations of the state, fostering self-reliance, community-based welfare, and horizontal democratic participation.
-I argue these trajectories are crucial for understanding social movements and state-society relations: they reconfigure democracy’s terrain toward grassroots, collective life, generating durable transformations.
+I argue these trajectories reconfigure democracy’s terrain toward grassroots, collective life, generating durable transformations in state-society relations.

 Raja, Sinduja.
 2025.
 Securitized Resistance: new logics of security and protection in social movements (Under Review).